 Train Hopping Charlottesville

-After a long drug-crazed weekend boozin’, watchin’ pupils turn to pinpoints with the flick of a flame and the exhalation of smoke, we hopped out of a jeep by the train yard in Charlottesville.
+After a long drug-crazed weekend boozin’, watchin’ pupils turn to pinpoints with the flick of a flame and the exhalation of smoke, we hopped out of a jeep ready for more train hopping in Charlottesville.
 Mike leaned over, staring with his bloodshot eyes, tired from sleepless nights of meth and hickory smoked ribs.
 In a raspy voice the words dawdled off of his tongue, “So long bro, til we meet again.”

-Teardrop and I nodded as we clenched our packs and hoofed it down the street towards the steel.
+Teardrop and I nodded as we clenched our packs and hoofed it down the street towards the steel ready for another train hopping adventure.
 Not a single train worked so we lingered in the shadows of brisk air, sleeping, sprawled out among the weeds and ballast.
 The sun slowly advanced and as the shadows crept away, a fierce blaze of light stung my skin like an army of wasps.
 I fidgeted; sweat trickled down my limbs like tributaries, conjoining to pools of perspiration.
 I looked out along the tracks at the stationary blocks of grainers, boxcars and lumber racks, hoping a passing train might stop briefly, picking up either block.
-But, nothing happened, IMs just hummed by at uncatchable speeds, toying with our emotions like the flirtatious woman of my past.
+But, nothing happened, IMs just hummed by at uncatchable speeds, toying with our emotions like the flirtatious women of my past.

 We paced the tracks for hours, evading the malevolent fire in the sky, walking south of the Amtrak station.
 Nothing stopped on that lonely Sunday, but a few Amtrak commuter trains, as we roamed towards Wild Wings Cafe.
 Our packs slung lightly over our shoulders from minimal food while our hunger began to diminish to an empty pit of tasty desires, unreachable, yet close.